5 Sow Piggery Unit: The Perfect Startup Farm Business Model

 Initial Investment Overview

 A 5-sow startup operation is the ideal entry point for new farmers.
 This scale requires manageable capital investment while generating meaningful income.
-Here's a realistic breakdown:
+The figures below assume you already have suitable land and basic infrastructure — most smallholder and backyard farmers already do.
+Here's a realistic breakdown of out-of-pocket startup costs:

 💡 Why Start with 5 Sows?

 A 5-sow operation is the sweet spot for startup farms.
-It requires minimal capital investment ($11,000-$19,000), can be managed by one person, generates meaningful income ($15,000-$25,000 annually), and provides hands-on experience before scaling.
-This is the most accessible entry point for aspiring piggery farmers.
+Assuming land is already available, total investment to your first sale is roughly $6,500–$9,000 (excluding labor).
+The operation can be managed by one person or family and generates meaningful income (~$21,660 annually).
+This is the most accessible entry point for aspiring piggery farmers — especially when costs are spread across the 5-month grow-out period.

 What You'll Learn in This Guide